 When I think back on the whole thing, it’s no wonder the coat is still lying there.
 I know better than to parent like that.

 How about you?
 Did you catch the many mistakes that I made in the process?
 Are you struggling to know how to get kids to listen?
 This whole parenting thing isn’t easy.
-We try hard and do what seems right, but sometimes we are working against ourselves like I was above.
+We try hard to do what seems right, but sometimes we are working against ourselves like I was above.
 Is there something I could have done differently to increase my chances of getting that coat picked up?

 Absolutely!
 And I want to share it with you, but first, a disclaimer.
 To prevent you from getting the wrong idea, let me first say that there really is no magic in this, and kids can never be completely controlled or predicted.
 (Besides—do we even want that?)